containerum/auth/README.md

+# Auth
-# Auth service for Containerum Platform
+Auth is a service for Containerum that handles user authorization and token management.

+## Prerequisites

 ## Installation